Align and Distill: Unifying and Improving Domain Adaptive Object Detection: Experiments

 \subsection{Ablation Studies}

 In this section we ablate the performance of each component of \methodname on CS~$\rightarrow$~FCS.

 \textbf{Base settings.} For each ablation, unless otherwise specified we begin with the following training settings.
 We initialize {$\theta_{stu}, \theta_{tch}$} with COCO pre-training followed by a burn-in phase on $X_{\text{src}}$ with weak augmentations and early stopping based on validation performance. $T_{\text{src}}$ includes random horizontal flip and random scaling. $T_{\text{tgt}}$ includes random horizontal flip, random scaling, color jitter, and cutout.
 The $B_{\text{src}}:B_{\text{tgt}}$ batch ratio is 1:1. $L_{\text{distill}}$ is hard pseudo-labeling with a confidence threshold of 0.8, and $L_{\text{align}}$ is disabled.
+Note these base settings are not necessarily those of \methodbest but rather the most commonly chosen values in prior work for each component.
 Additional training settings are reported in \cref{appendix:experiment_settings}.

 \textbf{$\theta_{stu}$, $\theta_{tch}$ Network initialization (burn-in).} In \cref{fig:ablations}a we analyze the effects of our proposed burn-in strategy (see \cref{sec:ours}).
 We measure performance in terms of target-domain AP50 as well as convergence time, defined as the training time at which the model first exceeds 95\% of its final target-domain performance.
 We compare our approach with: (1) No dataset-specific burn-in, \ie starting with COCO weights, and (2) The approach used by past work---using a fixed burn-in duration, \eg 10k iterations.
 We find that our method results in significant improvements in both training speed and accuracy, leading to upwards of 10\% improvements in AP50 and reducing training time by a factor of 10 compared to training without burn-in.